 Silence fell as the two ninja stilled and tried to slip into much-needed slumber.

-Two hours alter, only one of them was successful.
+Two hours later, only one of them was successful.

 As for the one on the floor, she hated everything in the whole world and if she could flush it down the toilet, she would.